Conditions

 When you wake up tired and go to bed tired, it is no surprise that focus and optimism are harder to maintain.
 Some patients are eventually told they have chronic fatigue or burnout, yet their hormone levels have never been checked.
 In many cases, low testosterone is only one piece of the puzzle, but it is an important one that deserves attention.

-When to Consider Testing and Treatment Options
+When Should You Consider Testing and Treatment?

 Not every man with a low mood has a hormone problem, and low testosterone does not always lead to depression.
 Even so, it makes sense to look at hormones when mood, energy, and physical changes all show up together.
+Hormone testing is reasonable when several symptoms cluster and do not improve with rest or lifestyle changes.

 Signs That Low Testosterone May Be Part of Your Mood Changes